ImNotIsaac03IV/Cyber-Security/Key Terms and CIA triad.md

 # Network Fundamentals

-## Welcome!
-Welcome to **Network Fundamentals**!
-This beginner-level course requires no prior knowledge of networking or cybersecurity.

 ## Key Terms
-Below are key terms essential for this course.
-Most definitions are from the **NIST Computer Security Resource Center**.

 - **Bit** - A binary digit (0 or 1), the atomic unit of computing.
 - **Byte** - A group of 8 bits treated as a single entity.